 Once you’ve established that it is, indeed, a blown thermal fuse that is preventing your dryer from working, there is a very important maintenance procedure you should perform to ensure any new fuse you install doesn’t blow within a few hours of dryer use: clean the venting.
 The number one cause of thermal fuses blowing is the build-up of lint inside the exhaust venting which makes the dryer overheat.
 At least once a year you should detach the venting from the rear of the appliance and use a vent brush to clean out the lint and any other debris to ensure good air flow.
 You should also remember to clean out the dryer’s lint filter after every cycle and consider using a vacuum cleaner to periodically clean out the filter housing as well.

 Repair Clinic stocks thermal fuses for all the top gas and electric dryers including those made by Kenmore, GE, Whirlpool, Maytag, Electrolux, LG, and Samsung.
+You can also find replacement Maytag dryer parts on our website.
 While thermal fuses can look similar, it’s important to purchase the exact one that is compatible with your model.
+So for example, if you have a Whirlpool dryer, you will want to make sure you are using compatible Whirlpool dryer parts.
 To do this, enter the full model number of your gas or electric dryer in the Repair Clinic website search bar, then select “Fuse, Thermal Fuse & Breaker” using the part category filter to identify the specific thermal fuse you need.
 In addition to fuses, Repair Clinic carries all the replaceable appliance parts to fix your dryer such as igniters, gas valve solenoids, heating elements, thermostats, timers, door switches, and much more.